TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **NIU - Niue:** Corporate income tax rate of 30 percent, see Bloomberg Tax, "Country Guides - Niue," https://www.bloomberglaw.com/product/tax/document/25896796200.

-* **NPL - Nepal:** Corporate income tax rate of 25 percent, see PKF, "International Worldwide Tax Guide 2019-20," https://www.pkf.com/publications/tax-guides/pkf-international-worldwide-tax-guide-2019-20/.
+* **NPL - Nepal:** Corporate income tax rate of 25 percent, see Bloomberg Tax, "Country Guides - Nepal," https://www.bloomberglaw.com/product/tax/document/25590947368.

-* **NRU - Nauru:** Introduced a business profits tax in 2016 at a rate of 10 percent, see Republic of Nauru, "Business Tax Act," http://ronlaw.gov.nr/nauru_lpms/files/acts/8d6361e522125cf978b97318afcb5c69.pdf.
+* **NRU - Nauru:** Top corporate income tax rate of 25 percent, see Republic of Nauru, "Business Tax Act," http://www.naurugov.nr/media/117911/business_tax_act__consolidation_to_20_jan_2020.pdf (also see history of Schedule 1 for previous years) and Bloomberg Tax, "Country Guides - Nauru," https://www.bloomberglaw.com/product/tax/document/25901048360.

 * **PCN - Pitcairn:** There does not seem to be a tax system on Pitcairn, hence shown as 'N/A,' see Pitcairn Island South Pacific, "Pitcairn Today," http://www.young.pn/pitcairn-today.html.

-* **PLW - Palau:** Levy gross revenue tax, see "Doing Business 2020: Economy Profile Palau," page 35, https://www.doingbusiness.org/content/dam/doingBusiness/country/p/palau/PLW.pdf.
+* **PLW - Palau:** Levy gross revenue tax, see Palau National Government: Bureau of Revenue and Taxation, "Tax Forms," https://www.palaugov.pw/executive-branch/ministries/finance/bureau-of-revenue-customs-taxation/tax-forms/ and Bloomberg Tax, "Country Guides - Palau," https://www.bloomberglaw.com/product/tax/document/25996978728.
 Since the rates of a corporate income tax and a gross revenue tax are not comparable, it is shown as 'N/A'.

-* **PRI - Puerto Rico:** Corporate income tax rate of 37.5 percent, see EY, "Worldwide Corporate Tax Guide 2019," https://www.ey.com/Publication/vwLUAssets/ey-worldwide-corporate-tax-guide-2019/$FILE/ey-worldwide-corporate-tax-guide-2019.pdf.
+* **PRI - Puerto Rico:** Top corporate income tax rate of 37.5 percent, see EY, "Worldwide Corporate Tax Guide 2020," https://assets.ey.com/content/dam/ey-sites/ey-com/en_gl/topics/tax/tax-pdfs/ey-2020-wctg-web-final-20-july-2020.pdf#page=1411?download and Bloomberg Tax, "Country Guides - Puerto Rico," https://www.bloomberglaw.com/product/tax/document/25590420008.

-* **PRK - Democratic People's Republic of Korea:** No tax system, hence shown as 'N/A.'
+* **PRK - Democratic People's Republic of Korea:** No tax system for domestic businesses (only for foreign businesses), see Bloomberg Tax, "Country Guides - North Korea," https://www.bloomberglaw.com/product/tax/document/25590925864.
+Hence shown as 'N/A.'

-* **PYF - French Polynesia:** Direction des Impôts et des Contributions Publiques, "Section V : Calcul de l'impôt," http://www.impot-polynesie.gov.pf/code/14-section-v-calcul-de-limpot.
+* **PYF - French Polynesia:** Corporate income tax rate of 25 percent, see Bloomberg Tax, "Country Guides - French Polynesia," https://www.bloomberglaw.com/product/tax/document/25591087144.

 * **REU - Reunion:** As an overseas départements of France, Reunion does not seem to have its own tax system, hence shown as 'N/A,' see Ministere de l'Economie, "Overview of the French Tax System," https://www.impots.gouv.fr/portail/files/media/1_metier/5_international/french_tax_system.pdf.

-* **SGS - South Georgia and the South Sandwich Islands:** The tax system is administered by the Falkland Islands Government Taxation Office but there does not seem to be a corporate income tax system the South Georgia and the South Sandwich Islands, hence shown as 'N/A,' see Falkland Islands Government, "Taxation," https://www.fig.gov.fk/treasury/taxation/gsgssi-tax-system.
+* **SGS - South Georgia and the South Sandwich Islands:** The tax system is administered by the Falkland Islands Government Taxation Office but there does not seem to be a corporate income tax system in the South Georgia and the South Sandwich Islands, hence shown as 'N/A,' see Falkland Islands Government, "Taxation," https://www.fig.gov.fk/treasury/taxation/gsgssi-tax-system.

 * **SHN - Saint Helena:** Corporate income tax rate of 25 percent, see St Helena Government, "Tax Guide 12 (2019)," https://www.sainthelena.gov.sh/public-services/income-tax/.

 * **SJM - Svalbard and Jan Mayen Islands:** Although both are dependencies of Norway, the islands seem to have tax systems (partly) independent from Norway but no data found on their tax rates, hence shown as 'N/A,' see The Norwegian Tax Administration, "Jan Mayen and the Norwegian dependencies in the Antarctic," https://www.skatteetaten.no/en/business-and-organisation/employer/the-a-melding/the-a-melding-guide/special-groups/jan-mayen-and-the-norwegian-dependencies-in-the-antarctic/.

-* **SMR - San Marino:** Corporate income tax rate of 17 percent, see Economic Development Agency, "Tax system," https://www.agency.sm/en/invest-in-san-marino/tax-system and, for previous years, see World Bank, "Doing business subreports," Open Knowledge Repository, https://openknowledge.worldbank.org/discover?scope=10986%2F12192&query=san+marino&submit=&filtertype_0=title&filter_relational_operator_0=contains&filter_0=.
+* **SMR - San Marino:** Corporate income tax rate of 17 percent, see Economic Development Agency, "Tax system," https://www.agency.sm/en/invest-in-san-marino/tax-system and Bloomberg Tax, "Country Guides - San Marino," https://www.bloomberglaw.com/product/tax/document/25902505000#A0R5R1Q8D0.

-* **SOM - Somalia:** According to the World Bank Doing Business report, there is no data available/there is no corporate tax, see Corporate income tax rate of 30 percent, see "Doing Business 2020: Economy Profile Somalia," page 40, https://www.doingbusiness.org/content/dam/doingBusiness/country/s/somalia/SOM.pdf.
+* **SOM - Somalia:** According to the World Bank Doing Business report, there is no data available/there is no corporate tax, see "Doing Business 2020: Economy Profile Somalia," page 40, https://www.doingbusiness.org/content/dam/doingBusiness/country/s/somalia/SOM.pdf and Somalian Ministry of Finance, "Revenue explorer," https://mof.gov.so/fiscal/REVexplorer.html (does not show any corporate income tax revenue).

-* **SPM - Saint Pierre and Miquelon:** No data found.
+* **SPM - Saint Pierre and Miquelon:** Saint Pierre and Miquelon is a French overseas collectivity and is partially part of the French tax system.
+Corporate income tax seems to be the same as in France, see Saint Pierre and Miquelon Tax Service Directorate, "Dues and taxes," https://www.services-fiscaux975.fr/fr/38.html.
+Due to the French dependency, the tax rate is shown as N/A.

 * **SSD - South Sudan:** Corporate tax rate of 25 percent, see EY, "Worldwide Corporate Tax Guide," https://www.ey.com/gl/en/services/tax/global-tax-guide-archive.